in San Diego, CA

 What Is the Procedure for Patent Infringement?

-Patent litigation in federal court is typically concerns three major focuses.
+Patent litigation in federal court typically concerns several major focuses.
 We will elaborate upon them here:

-The infringement liability and/or patent validity focus may or may not include damage evaluations.
-It’s during this phase that plaintiffs will attempt to prove that their patent has been violated by providing evidence, reports, and witnesses who attempt to prove that the defendant’s products or services have all the elements of the plaintiff’s patent claims.
-During this part of a trial, a defendant may argue that they did not infringe upon the patent or that the patent is invalid because of misuse of patent rights or by providing evidence that the patent should not have been issued (i.e., often because the invention wasn’t novel when the patent was issued or was too obvious ).
+Assuming a patent survives validity challenges, Markman construction, and summary judgment defenses of noninfringement, then infringement liability will come into play.
+Infringement liability may or may not include damage evaluations.
+Some litigants care more about an injunction that will stop infringements than monetary damages.
+But, it’s during this phase that plaintiffs will attempt to prove that their patent has been violated by providing evidence, reports, and witnesses who attempt to prove that the defendant’s products or services have all the elements of the plaintiff’s patent claims.
+During this part of a trial, a defendant will argue that they did not infringe upon the patent claims.
+Frequently, experts will be called in to opine on whether the elements of the claims are met when compared to the Defendant’s products.

 Arguing about damages is a particularly intensive part of the process as one might imagine.
 The plaintiff will want to achieve compensation for lost profits or sales, or to find a reasonable royalty.
 It’s common for both the plaintiff and defendant to call in forensic economists or accountants to review the case and present damage models.
 Sometimes the court will decide to separate phases of the case depending on the interests of justice.